codingsoo/social-engineering-defense/README.md

 ### Data

-We use email data, but input can be any text-data.
-You can crawl email data in [crawl_mails folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/crawl_mails), or you can use [pre-crawled email data](https://drive.google.com/file/d/1D8BUS_wxZVip6EFmhMkrXunBXcuBev7o/view?usp=sharing).
-You can see detail code in [crawl_mails folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/crawl_mails)
+We use e-mail data, but input can be any text data.
+You can crawl e-mail data in the [crawl_mails folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/crawl_mails), or you can use [pre-crawled e-mail data](https://drive.google.com/file/d/1D8BUS_wxZVip6EFmhMkrXunBXcuBev7o/view?usp=sharing).
+You can see detail code in the [crawl_mails folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/crawl_mails)

 ### Sentence Processing

-Analyzing scam data is hard because they destroy grammar on purpose.
+Analyzing scam data is difficult because they destroy grammar on purpose.
 The most critical point is they don't have right punctuations.
-It is almost impossible to break down into sentences without punctuations.
-We used [punctuator2](https://github.com/ottokart/punctuator2) for solving this problem.
+It is really hard to break down into sentences without punctuations.
+We use [punctuator2](https://github.com/ottokart/punctuator2) for solving this problem.
 Then we detect sentence boundary with Punkt tool.
-It finds periods, but can distinguish whether it is used for ending sentences or abbreviations.
-You can see details in [sentence_boundary_detection folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/sentence_boundary_detection).
-You can use [pre-sentence-tokenized email data](https://drive.google.com/open?id=1_LHcOVE0A3hd1mBwZl-o4ivSfu42IGJV).
+It finds not only periods, but also can distinguish whether it is used for ending a sentence or abbreviation.
+You can see details in the [sentence_boundary_detection folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/sentence_boundary_detection).
+You can use [pre-sentence-tokenized e-mail data](https://drive.google.com/open?id=1_LHcOVE0A3hd1mBwZl-o4ivSfu42IGJV).

 ### Form Item Detection

 If your data has no form, you can skip this section.
-However, if you use our data, or something with form, you should transform form to question.
+However, if you use our data or something with form, you should transform forms into questions.
 ```
 please fill this form
 NAME : ___________________